EchNet/snatch-and-grab/README.md

 - BUG: final "exiting" message is not output by winston in the abort case
 - Figure out how dynamic system state is stored.
+- Set up S3 bucket for upload and web access.
+- Figure out how centralized system control happens.
-- Crawler uploads to S3
+- Crawler uploads to S3 optionally
+- Google Map integration
+- Bring in nginx
 - List is downloadable through website
-- Figure out how to do system alerts.
+- Figure out how to do system alerts, use case: .
-- Bring in nginx
 - Run crawler on a schedule.
 - Scraper is driven by URI list
 - Condense the scraper and the indexer phases into one, bulking scrapes as well as index upserts.